ganboing/sifive-trace-decoder/doc/ITCPrint.md

 ```

 The address after the ```@``` is the base address for the device, and should match that for the trace-encoder found elsewhere in the file.
 The number after the ```:``` is the baud rate.
 It is not needed for the trace-encoder device, but is needed for the design.dts file to be parsed correctly.

+If your dts file does not have a chosen record, go ahead and build the bsp using the update-targets.sh script as directed below.
+This will amoung other things, create a chosen record that you can edit.
+After building the bsp, go back and edit the chosen recored and rebuild the bsp.
+Your dts file will not have a chosen record if it has never been used to build a bsp, such as when they are distributed with a mcs or bit file.

 After editing the file, execute the commands: